 Secretary Abraham, Secretary of the Interior Gale Norton, and EPA Administrator Christine Todd Whitman, mark the one-year anniversary of the National Energy Policy at a DOE ceremony.
 "The National Energy Policy's first year has been a notable success," Secretary Abraham notes.
 "We've already seen a very positive impact.
 The national energy policy's recommendations have enjoyed broad support in Congress.
 Of the 22 specific proposals that required legislative action, 21 have either already been enacted into law, or are contained in either the House or the Senate energy bills that are headed to Conference and we expect that a balanced and comprehensive bill will be headed to the President for signature this year."

 May 24, 2002

-President Bush and President Vladimir Putin of Russia sign agreement to reduce each country's nuclear arsenal to between 1,700 and 2,200 warhead.
+President Bush and President Vladimir Putin of Russia sign an agreement to reduce each country's nuclear arsenal to between 1,700 and 2,200 warheads.
 "Each country," the agreement states, "shall determine for itself the composition and structure of its strategic offensive arms."
 The two leaders also agree to establish two new bilateral working groups focused on nuclear nonproliferation activities.
 In addition, they consent to launch a bilateral energy dialogue.

 May 29, 2002